Fabric Collage under a Sheer

 Place your fabric on the ironing board and spray with starch till wet.
 When the bubbles

 have subsided, turn the piece over.
-Iron dry.
-(If you have a shot-of-steam iron, press
+Iron dry on wool setting, with steam.
+(If you have a

 * Lanier: an interlining/interfacing used in tailoring.
 It is like a fusible fine cotton voile,

 and comes in black and white in at least two weights.
-The glue is firm and it does not
+The glue is firm (though still gentle)

-bubble when washed.
-It makes a wonderfully soft interlining for the facings of silk
+and does not bubble when washed.
+It makes a wonderfully soft interlining for the facings of

 * Pins: my preference is for stainless-steel small-headed pins, usually known as silk,